Weighted-Sum Energy Efficiency Maximization in User-Centric Uplink Cell-Free Massive MIMO: Introduction

 \subsection{Outline}

 The remainder of this paper is organized as follows.
 Section~\ref{sec:system_model} describes the uplink user-centric CF-mMIMO system model.
-Section~\ref{sec:per_met} defines the uplink EE of individual UE and the WSEE metric based on the uplink EE.
+Section~\ref{sec:per_met} defines the uplink EE of individual UEs and the WSEE metric based on the uplink EE.
 Additionally, we present the weighted-global energy efficiency (WGEE) as a comparative metric for WSEE.
-In Section~\ref{sec:prob_alg}, we formulate the WSEE and WGEE maximization problems and solve corresponding the optimization problems.
-To achieve this, we develop algorithms based on Dinkelbach transform and QT respectively.
+In Section~\ref{sec:prob_alg}, we formulate the WGEE and WSEE maximization problems and solve the corresponding optimization problems.
+To achieve this, we develop an AO algorithm based on QT and an accelerated variant that employs auxiliary variables to mitigate nonlinearity.
 Section~\ref{sec:num_res} provides a comprehensive performance evaluation of the proposed algorithms under various weight conditions.
 Finally, Section~\ref{sec:conclusion} concludes the paper.